CumulusNetworks/docs/content/cumulus-netq-32/Manage-Events-and-Notifications/Monitor-System-Events.md

 {{< /tabs >}}

-## Monitor System Events Networkwide by Severity
+## Monitor System and TCA Events Networkwide by Severity

-You can view system events by their severity on a networkwide basis with the NetQ UI and the NetQ CLI using the:
+You can view system and TCA events by their severity on a networkwide basis with the NetQ UI and the NetQ CLI using the:

 - Events list: with events of all severities at once or filter by severity
 - Events|Alarms card: view events with critical severity
 - Events|Info card: view events with info, error, and warning severities
 - `netq show events level` command

+{{<notice tip>}}
+System events may be of info, error, warning, critical or debug severity.
+TCA events may be of info or critical severity.
+{{</notice>}}

 {{< tabs "TabID312" >}}